imwally/battstat/README.md

 * __Linux__: Details are collected via `upower(1)`.
 * __OpenBSD__: Details are collected via `apm(8)`.

+## Notes

+The script does not account for laptops with multiple batteries.
+Newer ThinkPad models include both a swappable and non-swappable battery which may cause problems when searching for the battery with `upower`.
+I currently don't have the means necessary to test against these models but pull requests are of course welcomed.

 ## Install

 First grab the script.
 Here are a few options: